-- [Voiceover] Whenever I start a new course, one of the things that I wanna know immediately is how do I get in touch with the author?
-Well, in this movie, I'm gonna make it really easy for you.
-I'm gonna give you several places online where you can find me and get in touch with me if you need to.
+- [Instructor] Whenever I start a new course, one of the things that I want to know immediately is how do I get in touch with the author.
+Well, in this movie, I'm going to make it really easy for you.
+I'm going to give you several places online where you can find me, and get in touch with me if you need to.
 First off is Twitter.
-You can go to twitter.com/justinseeley and on this page you can follow me.
-You can also just send me a tweet directly, and when you send me a tweet, what I want you to do is be sure to tell me the course that you're watching so that I have a little bit of context behind the message that you're sending me.
+You can go to twitter.com/justinseeley.
+And on this page, you can follow me.
+You can also just send me a tweet directly.
+And when you send me a sweet, what I want you to do is be sure to tell me the course that you're watching so that I have a little bit of context behind the message that you're sending me.
 You can also find me online at facebook.com/seeleyfb.

-So be sure you're following of all those posts so you never miss one.
-You can also send me a connection request via LinkedIn, just make sure you tell me who you are and how you found me so that I have some context behind that as well.
+So be sure you're following all of those posts so you never miss one.
+You can also send me a connection request via LinkedIn.
+Just make sure you tell me who you are and how you found me so that I have some context behind that, as well.
 You can also check out my YouTube page at youtube.com/thejustinseeley.
 This is where I publish occasional short-form tutorials.
-If you wanna subscribe to this, you can, and that way you never miss any of those updates as well.
+If you want to subscribe to this, you can.
+And that way, you never miss any of those updates, as well.
 You can also comment on my existing videos, and you can send me messages directly through this page as well.
 Again, thanks for watching my courses.

 Staff author Justin Seeley explains how to set up your master page, build a custom navigation bar, and define content blocks on the master page.
 Then he shows how to import your graphics and text (from sources such as CC Libraries and Microsoft Word) and style all of the content.
 In chapter 4, Justin shows how to add the "infinite scrolling" behavior that is so emblematic of single-page designs.